PaddlePaddle/docs/doc/fluid/beginners_guide/install/install_Docker_en.md

 ## Environment Preparations

-- For system types supporting now, please refer to [Installation Instructions](./index_en.html).
+- For system types supported currently, please refer to [Installation Instructions](./index_en.html).
 Using Docker on CentOS 6 is not supported.

 - [Install Docker](https://hub.docker.com/search/?type=edition&offering=community) on the localhost.